MyPortugalHoliday.com

 6) Ribeiro Frio Valley

-The Ribeiro Frio Valley is a popular area for walking, and one of the best routes follows the PR11- the Vereda dos Balcões.
-This trail leads to the Miradouro dos Balcões viewpoint, with its panoramic views over the Laurel forests and the Ruivo mountain.
+The valley is a popular area for walking, and one of the finest routes is the PR11, known as the Vereda dos Balcões.
+This relatively easy trail leads to the Miradouro dos Balcões viewpoint, offering panoramic views across the canopy of the laurel forest towards Pico Ruivo, Madeira's highest peak.

 Ribeiro Frio Valley madeira